nysenate/BillBuzz/README.md

 Miscellaneous Notes
 --------------------------

-* Disqus changes their API pretty frequently which breaks the XML parser.
-This is super annoying and requires us to frequently update our data models.
+* Disqus changes their API pretty frequently which could possibly break the XML parser.
+Make sure to setup alerts on cronjob errors.
 * DisqusAuthors don't always have ids due to anonymity.
 As such, BillBuzzAuthor ids can be either a unique DisqusID or the Disqus email hash value.
+This is possibly incorrect behavior but shouldn't affect our mailings at all.
+It just means our data might be poorly normalized.
 * The Disqus2BillBuzz conversion can be pretty messy.
-Any data issues probably came from here somehow.
+Any data issues probably be traced back to that step somehow.
+* Heavy use of maps and inconsistent casing has lead to mailing errors in the past.
+Be careful.